Alexeir7/bronce5/README.md

-# bronce5_django
+# bronce5 with django

 First django implementation, didn't work out for me.

-Project is unfinished, saved for future django implementations
+Project is unfinished, saved for future django implementations.